ryanbsherrill/Static-Pages/README.md

 Configuring these services is a matter of reading their documentation and browsing their setting pages, but for the most part things like custom domains and SSL certificates should be straightforward or possibly automatic.

+You can also find tools that automate this process, or write your own script once you've settled on a workflow.
+Search [npm](https://npmjs.com) or your preferred package ecosystem and see what options exist - but just doing it directly in git is simple enough that it's good to understand it there too.

 ### Dedicated Hosts - Netlify, Surge, Forge
 If you want a service that just hosts pages, and doesn't offer it as a simple